Land Rover Defender 90 vs Nissan Patrol

 Feature Showdown

-The Land Rover Defender 90 features a 13.1-inch touchscreen, while the Nissan Patrol gets a 12.3-inch display.
+The Land Rover Defender 90 features a 11.4-inch touchscreen paired with a 12.3-inch digital dash, while the Nissan Patrol gets a 12.3-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Land Rover Defender 90 stands out with Apple CarPlay and heated front seats that you will not find on the Nissan Patrol.
 The Nissan Patrol counters with wireless Apple CarPlay/Android Auto.
 Which feature set matters more depends on your daily routine and priorities.